cityofaustin/joplin/README.md

 5. At this point the database should be populated, but any media used on the site will be broken, to fix this run: `./scripts/download-media.sh`

 ---
+## Updating the Data Model

+1. Have a local Joplin instance running (populated with data probably).
+2. Have an up-to-date "janis:local" docker image available locally.
+3. Update your data model in `joplin/base/models.py`.
+4. Make a new migration with:
+    - `docker exec -it joplin_app_1 python joplin/manage.py makemigrations`
+5. Run that migration with:
+    - `docker exec -it joplin_app_1 python joplin/manage.py migrate`
+6. Test that your migration works with
+    - `./scripts/migration-test.sh`

+**About migration-test script**

+The migration-test script makes sure that your migration changes will work even when they are applied to a database running the last migration.
+This is basically a dry run of a merge to the master branch of Joplin.
+If they do work, then the script will create a new datadump (to be used by `LOAD_DATA="on"`) with the new migrations applied.
+This will prevent future datadump schema version conflicts (which will happen if your datadump is from a different migration version than the Joplin instance its going into).

+Here's what `migration-test.sh` does at a high level:

+1. Creates a database from the last working Joplin migration
+    - This is accomplished by running Joplin migrations and data loading from the joplin_app image tagged as "cityofaustin/joplin_app:latest-master" from the City of Austin's dockerhub.
+2. Runs your new migrations on the old database
+    - The previous joplin_app container shuts down (but the joplin_db stays up).
+Now a new joplin_app container (built from your local Joplin directory, tagged as "joplin_app:local") runs against the old joplin_db.
+The new migrations are automatically applied through joplin_app's entrypoint.
+3. Spins up a local Janis and Joplin for you to test manually.
+    - Make sure that Joplin and Janis work as expected and that nothing breaks on Janis.
+    - A command line prompt will ask if the migration worked.
+If you enter "y", then a new datadump fixture will replace the old datadump fixture in joplin/db/data.
+If you enter "n", then the migration_test containers will shut down and not replace your datadump fixture.

+---
 ## Useful Commands
 - Shut down all joplin containers:
   - `source scripts/docker-helpers.sh; stop_project_containers joplin`